luiscarlosgph/czi-extractor/README.md

 Python package to read a CZI image containing a z-stack and extract all the slices in PNG format.

+Besides extracting the confocal microscopy slices, this code comes with additional feaures listed below.

+Features:
+   * Maximum intensity projection of the z-stack (saved with the suffix `_mip.png` in the output folder).
+   * Average intentity projection of the z-stack (saved with the suffix `_aip.png` in the output folder).

 Install
 -------